UK financial sanctions general guidance

 A general licence can be issued under the counter-terrorism regimes.

-Each general licence will include requirements for prior notification of use, record-keeping and reporting.
-Prior notification is an administrative exercise only, whereby users provide OFSI with contact information.
+Each general licence will include any requirements for prior notification of use, record-keeping and reporting.
+Prior notification is a one-time administrative exercise only, whereby users provide OFSI with contact information with their first use of the general licence.
 Prior notification does not constitute any verification by OFSI of correct or incorrect usage of a general licence.
 Data collected under a general licence as a result of prior notification would be handled in accordance with applicable data protection law.
 In addition to these standard requirements, general licences may be subject to further requirements.
-These are determined on a case by case basis.
+These are determined on a case-by-case basis.

 Requirements will be stated in each general licence.
 It is the responsibility of any party using a general licence to ensure the activities they undertake fall within the terms of the licence and that they comply with any conditions of the licence.